sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Maps and Location Services

-### 20. How do you implement advanced maps and location services in React Native?
+### Q20: How do you implement advanced maps and location services in React Native?

 **Answer:**
 Advanced maps and location services in React Native include interactive maps, real-time location tracking, geofencing, route planning, and custom map overlays.